shantonav/wiremock-springboot-junit/README.md

 						.withBody(returnJSON)));
 The hypothesis being tested here is:
 - given a JSON request to service-b, api /serviceb/operationb listening on http POST
-- the API would return a JSON response
+- the API is expected to return a JSON response
 - with HTTP status code 201
 - the API consumes and produces JSON
 ```

 It is important to note
 here that the objective of this demonstration is not to do end-2-end testing of API in
 service-a .
 We want to test the logical flow of api /servicea/operationa and to allow
 it to cross HTTP boundary but not call service-b , instead invoke wiremock stub (induced
 behaviour in the application using modified end point and wiremock).
-Then the flow further moves on with its flow.
+Then the system further moves on with its flow.

 The test does verify whether we crossed HTTP boundary and invoked the wiremock stub
 instead of the real service-b.